oiorio/StatisticalMethods/README.md

 Follow the basic instructions on the necessary steps to install conda, minuit, etc.

+## 0) Operative systems:

+The following instructions are intended by considering a linux shell is available.

+If you are not working on a native linux environment there are a few options:

+- Windows subsystem for Linux: will install a terminal for Windows that emulates a specfic subsystem: https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview

+- VirtualBox: will create a virtual machine that fully emulates a different OS: https://www.virtualbox.org/wiki/Downloads

 ## 1) Installing conda

 Install anaconda for your platform: